tobiasfrejo/rpio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

 Summary
 -------

-You have successfully created a new ``robosapiensIO`` package using the ``rpio`` CLI, added an AADL design, based on the hellow world example and generated code skeletons, configurations and deployment methods.
+You have successfully created a new ``robosapiensIO`` package using the `rpio` command-line tool, added an AADL design, based on the hellow world example and generated code skeletons, configurations and deployment methods.
 This package is now ready for further development.
 Please check the ``hello world`` example for an implemented example.